 5. Greenwich is a Family Friendly Town

-Another reason why locals love Greenwich is that it is truly a family-friendly town.
+Another reason why l moved to Greenwich is that it is truly a family-friendly town.
 If you have kids, you will never get bored living in Greenwich!
 In fact, the opposite can happen.
 If you let it, your calendar will be filled with family activities in Greenwich.

-On the weekends, there is usually a family event to attend to in Greenwich.
-One of my favorite Greenwich family events is the Greenwich Reindeer Festival where kids can visit Santa and his reindeers (they actually bring in real-life reindeers).
+On the weekends, there is usually a family event to attend in Greenwich.
+One of my favorite Greenwich family events is the Greenwich Reindeer Festival where kids can visit Santa and his reindeers (they actually bring in real-life reindeer).

 There are so many family-friendly activities in Greenwich!